Puncher1/Puncher1/README.md

 <samp>

-  I enjoy working on web development and Python projects.
+  I enjoy working on web and Python projects.

   👇 Check out some of the pinned projects I've worked on below.